 (d) Legal Fees.
 The Employee shall pay all legal fees and related expenses incurred in seeking to obtain or enforce any payment, benefit or right provided by this Policy; provided; however, that if the Employee prevails on at least one material claim that forms part of a dispute with the Company regarding the enforceability of any provision of the Policy, the Company shall promptly reimburse the Employee for all reasonable attorneys' fees and related expenses ("Legal Fees") incurred by the Employee in connection with such dispute, provided that the Participant shall have submitted an invoice for such Legal Fees at least 10 days before the end of the calendar year next following the calendar year in which such Legal Fees were incurred.
 In no event shall the payments by the Company of Legal Fees be made later than the end of the calendar year next following the calendar year in which such Legal Fees were incurred.
-The amount of such Legal Fees that the Company is obligated to pay in any given calendar year shall not affect the Legal Fees that the Company is obligated to pay in any other calendar year, and an Employee's right to have the Company pay such Legal Fees may not be liquidated or exchanged for any other benefit.
+The amount of such Legal Fees that the Company is obligated to pay in any given calendar year shall not affect the Legal Fees that the Company is obligated to pay in any given calendar year shall not affect the Legal Fees may not be liquidated or exchanged for any other benefit.